Grant opportunity

 PESOSE supports the translation of science and engineering research products into safe, sustainable open-source ecosystems with strong governance, broad communities, and security practices.

 U.S. National Science Foundation (NSF) lists this opportunity for Research Team, STEM, United States.
-Applicants should use the official call page to confirm final requirements before submitting.

 Applicants must follow NSF solicitation NSF 26-506 and PAPPG requirements.